SoaringMoon/WaifuNetwork/Archive/Threads/Open GL Resources.md

 #vr #opengl #gui
 Good VR is one important interim goal for a fully-realized RoboWaifu, and it's also much easier to visualize an algorithm graphically at a glance than 'trying to second-guess a mathematical function'.
 OpenGL is by far the most portable approach to graphics atm.

->"This is an excellent site for starting with OpenGL from scratch.
-It covers from very introductory topics all the way to advanced topics like Deferred Shading.
-Liberal usage of accompanying images and code.
-Strongly recommended."

 [https://learnopengl.com](https://learnopengl.com)
 [https://archive.is/BAJ0e](https://archive.is/BAJ0e)